FAIRmat-NFDI/nomad-docs/docs/tutorial/upload_publish.md

     This folder contains the input and output files of a DFT calculation for Iron(III) Oxide using the *FHI-aims* code.

-    FHI-aims* an all-electron density-functional-theory package that employs numeric atom-centered basis functions.
+    *FHI-aims* is an all-electron density-functional-theory package that employs numeric atom-centered basis functions.
 It is designed for accurate and efficient simulations of molecules, clusters, surfaces, and bulk materials across the periodic table.
 Its advanced treatment of electronic structure allows for precise calculations of material properties, including band structures, total energies, and magnetic properties.
 [More information in this link](https://fhi-aims.org/){:target="_blank" rel="noopener"}

-The calculations in this example were preformed using a code that is supported by NOMAD, i.e. the *FHI-aims* code.
+The calculations in this example were performed using a code that is supported by NOMAD, i.e. the *FHI-aims* code.

 NOMAD has a parser for the *FHI-aims* code.
 This means it will create an **entry** for these data.